“my child is the patient”

 PHASE 2.
 EXPLORE RANGE OF MOTION

 Exploring movement follows on from, and usually overlaps with those manual therapy techniques that serve the purpose of calming down the protective responses that arise following injury.
 The exploring movement phase involves both passive and active components.
 Passive exploration involves us safely maneuvering the injured joint in different directions, with a speed and intensity of movement that results in a decreased stiffness, soreness and pain.
 Active movements are carried out by your child, under close supervision to ensure safety and an appropriate progression of load intensity.

 By the end of phase 2, your child will feel able to move freely enough to safely commence coordination and strengthening exercises.

 We usually begin very basic strength or gentle activation exercises early in the rehabilitation process, as part of a confidence building strategy, to help assist with shifting your child’s system out of “protection mode”.

-However, we don’t really start getting into restoration of coordination and strength until the injured body part is moving freely and we are confident that your child’s healing tissues/structures can tolerate loading.
+However, we don’t really start getting into the restoration of coordination and strength until the injured body part is moving freely and we are confident that your child’s healing tissues/structures can tolerate loading without risking re-injury.
 Once ready, we begin an exercise regime that follows the principles of graded exposure.
 Graded exposure is all about making sure we get the dosage of exercise parameters to match your stage of recovery.

 Phase 3 is about selecting an appropriate intensity, duration and frequency of load to subject the injury to, and progressing the parameters gradually to facilitate a return to your preferred recreational, sporting and occupational activities.